 Many people get heartburn on occasion after eating certain foods, but if it’s a regular occurrence, you may have acid reflux disease.
-Leading gastroenterologists Bharat Sanghavi, MD, Moushumi Sanghavi, MD, and Samantha Nazareth, MD, are experienced in treating acid reflux at their practice, Gastroenterology on Gramercy Park, in New York City.
+Leading gastroenterologists Bharat Sanghavi, MD and Moushumi Sanghavi, MD, are experienced in treating acid reflux at their practice, Gastroenterology on Gramercy Park, in New York City.
 If you have acid reflux and want help, click or call today to schedule an appointment.

 There’s a valve at the entrance to your stomach called the lower esophageal sphincter (LES).
 Normally, when you swallow, the LES relaxes to allow the food or liquid into your stomach and then closes.
 However, when the LES doesn’t close properly, your stomach acid can flow into your esophagus, a process known as acid reflux.

 Acid reflux causes a burning sensation in the chest, which results from stomach acid irritating your esophagus.
 You may know this sensation as heartburn.
 If you get heartburn on occasion, it’s not necessarily a cause for concern.
 Behaviors that can cause or aggravate acid reflux include:

 Eating high-fat or fried foods

 Eating late at night and lying down after eating

 Drinking caffeinated beverages